digidem/unordered-materialized-kv/readme.md

 Only the `db.batch()` and `db.get()` interfaces of leveldb are used with no custom value encoding, so you can use any interface that supports these methods.

-Optionally pass in a custom `opts.delim`.
-The default is `','`.
-This delimiter is used to separate document ids.
+* `opts.delim` - delimiter used to separate document ids (default: `','`)

-You can pass in a function as `opts.onremove` that will be called with an array of string keys after those keys are removed from the database due to linking.
+* `opts.onRemove` - function that will be called with an array of string keys (the ids in each document) after those ids are removed from the database to do linking
+* `opts.onRemoveWithKeys` - function that will be called with an object mapping an id to its key after that id is removed from the database due to linking

 ## kv.batch(rows, cb)